 College isn’t just about the fees — textbooks can make or break you.
 Luckily, I’m here to give you the inside scoop on where to buy cheap textbooks for college.

-I panicked, as my syllabi often not only just required one book, but two.
+I panicked, as my syllabi often required not just one book, but two.
 I know I sound a bit dramatic here, but the numbers started to pile up.

 If you want to feel my pain, have a quick look at the names and prices in my bookstore of the books that I was required to buy last semester: